jiinjeong/CSVolunteer/README.md

   * At the top of the document, we need to state the code is in HTML, so that computer knows how to run it.
 This is done with a self-contained "document type" tag: `<!Doctype HTML>`.
      * Note: The capitalization is arbitrary.
   * Furthermore, we need to wrap all of our code in an HTML tag:
+    * The HTML tag is also called the "root element".
 	```html
 	<html>
 		Your code will go here.